Social Enterprise Development Initiative (SEDI)

 How SEDI works

-• Impact Investing Australia (IIA), who will administer SEDI Capability Building Grants
+• Impact Investing Australia (IIA), as the SEDI Capability Building Grants Administrator

 Working with these organisations means we can be more flexible and creative in how the SEDI works.
-It also will help embed SEDI in the sector.
+It also helps embed SEDI in the sector.

-The department, SEA and IIA will work together to bring all the parts of SEDI together into one program.
+The Department, SEA and IIA are working together to bring all the parts of SEDI together into one program.
 The interests of social enterprises, intermediaries and investors will all be represented in this SEDI team.

 SEDI Grants Administrator